 In addition to those frontmatter options, you can also specify metadata for some or all of your images.
 Do that by modifying the resources array with map elements.
 The maps specify the image they apply to with the src key, as src: "album/image.jpg".
 You can then specify some or all of the following items: alt, phototitle, and description.
 Demonstration of this is in the exampleSite directory albums.

 If you’d like to create an album that contains other albums - you can do that!
-The way Autophugo handles this is by allowing you to create “groups” of albums.
-The following command creates an album group called “dogs”, for instance:
+The following command creates an album called “dogs”, for instance:

 The resulting content/dogs/_index.md file looks like:

-Now you would create albums inside that album group just like before…
+Now you could create albums inside that “dogs” album just like before…

 hugo new dogs/pensive-dogs/_index.md